vivian1993/logic-rules-based-reasoning-tutorial/README.md

 * Differentiable Learning of Logical Rules for Knowledge Base Reasoning [[paper]](https://arxiv.org/pdf/1702.08367.pdf) [[code]](https://github.com/fanyangxyz/Neural-LP)
 	* Brief overview: The paper proposes a framework, Neural Logic Programming, that combines the parameter and structure learning of first-order logical rules in an end-to-end differentiable model.
 This approach is inspired by a recently-developed differentiable logic called TensorLog, where inference tasks can be compiled into sequences of differentiable operations.
-	* Authors: Fan Yang, Zhilin Yang, William W. Cohen
+	* Authors: Fan Yang, Zhilin Yang and William W. Cohen
 	* Venue: NeurIPS'17
 	* Citation: 76